LanLab/MGT-local/README.md

    4. \+ or - strand
    5. chromosome number (1 for all loci for most bacteria)
 3. folder named "Schemes" -  with one file for each MGT level named MGTN_gene_accessions.txt where N is the level number.
 Each file lists the loci to be used in each level.
+4. Clawclip.py - a file with variables for file paths to setup a new database.

 examples are in the setup/example_inputs folder